-At Penrice Academy we welcome everyone into our community.
-We endeavour to make available inclusive provision to ensure that all pupils, including those with Special Educational Needs and Disabilities (SEND), can enjoy and benefit from a broad and balanced education with access to the National Curriculum at an appropriate level, so they may achieve their full potential.
+At Penrice Academy we welcome everyone into our school community.
+Our universal offer of high quality, adaptive teaching aims to ensure that all pupils, including those with Special Educational Needs and Disabilities (SEND), can enjoy and benefit from a broad and balanced education with access to the National Curriculum at an appropriate level, so they may achieve their full potential.